RaulDiodiu/rap-handson-travel-docs/installation/InstallationMac.md

 The app will self-modify itself during the first startup.
 This will lead to Eclipse not starting again as the built-in [macOS Gatekeeper XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web) prevents starting Eclipse after its self-modification (this is considered as security threat).

 **Therefore, we have to define an [exception](https://stackoverflow.com/questions/70262544/eclipse-quit-unexpectedly-on-macos) in the Terminal**:
-* Make sure that you have moved Eclipse.app to the directory `Macintosh HD/Applications`!
+* Make sure that you have moved Eclipse.app to the directory `Macintosh HD/Applications`
-* Open the Terminal and execute the command `cd /` to change to the user root directory.
+* Open the Terminal and execute the command `cd /` to change to the user root directory
 * Execute `xattr -r -d com.apple.quarantine /Applications/Eclipse.app`.
 Don't expect an answer from the Terminal, you sadly won't get any.
 Nonetheless, you're now safe to start Eclipse (from `Macintosh HD/Applications`).

 When the installation finished you can launch Eclipse.